Wellabe Logo

 Retirement contributions

-You can still make tax-deductible contributions to your retirement accounts even if you are retired or semi-retired.
+You can still make tax-deductible contributions to your retirement accounts even when retired or semi-retired.
 Adding to your retirement account lowers your taxable income for the year and helps you defer or avoid taxes on more money.
-If you’re over the age of 50, the maximum contributions, which are higher than those for younger age groups, are:
+In your fifth decade of life, you can contribute more than you were previously allowed.
+Your maximum contributions for 2024 are:

-• $7,500 to a traditional or Roth individual retirement account (IRA)
+• $8,000 to a traditional or Roth individual retirement account (IRA) when age 50 or older

 IRA distributions to charity